NasirAbdirahman/VaccineWA/README.md

 # Description
 VaccineWA is a Covid-19 Vaccine Finder App for the residents of Washington State.
 It helps Washingtonians find a covid-19 vaccine in their zipcode.
 It filters throught a JSON file of all the providers I've gathered and presents the information in a simple, intuitive UI.
 The App currently uses a CSV from the WA DOH site,downloaded 3/9/21.It has every single vaccination sites' location and other pertinent information(as of that date).
+The project has been ARCHIVED.

 Features:<br>
 •Users can search for providers within a zipCode in the state.<br>